Cloud Costs, Attributed at Runtime

 Customer-level cost attribution

-No concept of SaaS customers exists, cost-to-serve is a manual exercise
+No concept of “customers”, cost-to-serve is a manual exercise

 Self-managed infrastructure

-Invisible; Kafka, Elasticsearch, and RabbitMQ on EC2 never appear in billing exports
+Invisible; Kafka, Elasticsearch, RabbitMQ on EC2 never appear in billing exports

 Shared resource allocation